jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 ### Rule Actions

-From the API and from the command line, rule actions consist of a comma separated list of rule actions.
+From the command line and from the API, rule actions consist of a comma separated list of rule actions.
 Each rule action consists of the syntax of `NAME=VALUE` where `NAME` is expressed as the name of the rule action and `VALUE` is expressed as the value assigned to the rule action.

-Partial API and command line example:
+Partial command line and API example:

 ```text
 firewallAction=ALLOW,firewallActionLogAction=LOG_AS_INFO